 Risk: Medium, may damage the existing lens coating instead.

 Clinical-grade rubbing alcohol should be easily available in any pharmacy.
 Damp (not wet) a piece of a microfiber cloth with rubbing alcohol, and try to remove the scratch mark with it.
 Personally, I do know that alcohol can “micro melt” plastics and recover minor scratches.

-But on glass, I doubt that the rubbing alcohol will do anything good that can repair scratched glass… Maybe except sanitize and kill germs.
-One thing I do know is that alcohol has a bad reputation for causing damages to the lens coating instead.
+But I doubt that the rubbing alcohol does anything good to repair scratched glass… Although it is exceptionally good at sanitizing and killing some germs.
+Also, alcohol has a pretty bad reputation for causing damage to the lens coating.
 Use this method at your own discretion.

 METHOD 2) USING TOOTHPASTE